ritikbalwant/TechBlog1-Open-Source-Software-Development-methods/README.md

         - Code shows how well you work and play with others
         - Shows how good you are at mentoring and maintaining projects and sub-projects
     - Builds community of developers

+ Licensing Classification

+- Permissive
+    - Any code changes need not be available to recipients.
+    - Often offered by companies because they're reluctant to give all their changes out to other entities.
+    - Eg BSD license Software
+- Restrictive
+    - Any code changes must be available to all recipients .
+    - Known as copyleft too
+    - Eg. GPL-licensed software (General Public License)

+You can use the given link to help you choose the most appropriate license for your project:

+* Choose an Open Source License:  by GitHub, this site walks you through the properties you must consider, helping you decide what license makes sense.

+What is Proprietary Software?

+Only software owners, those who distributed originally, have the full legal access to the source code.
+They may give trusted partners the rights to inspect the code, especially if they want to develop companion products, but they will be forced to sign a non-disclosure agreement or NDA, and the source remains closed to a wider audience.

+Now, if you use proprietary software, you have to sign a license and that license will restrict the rights.
+Such licenses generally say you can't redistribute the software.

 Successful OSS Projects (a few)